Ceropegia stapeliiformis Haw.

 Ceropegia stapeliiformis subsp. stapeliiformis

-Ceropegia stapeliiformis is a prostrate, creeping, trailing or climbing succulent with stems very much resemblimg those of Stapelia, but they grow much longer.
+Ceropegia stapeliiformis is a succulent plant with prostrate, creeping, trailing, or climbing stems very much resembling those of Stapelia, but they grow much longer.
 It has fibrous roots which develop where the stems touch the ground.
 The leaves are minute and rudimentary, soon falling off the stems.
-The flowers are up to 3 inches (7.5 cm) long, funnel-shaped, with a greenish-white color and spotted or streaked with maroon.
-The petals surrounding the mouth are free-spreading, reflexed and fringed with hairs.
-The fruit a follicle with tubercles.
+Flowers are funnel-shaped, up to 3 inches (7.5 cm) long, greenish-white, and spotted or streaked with maroon.
+The petals surrounding the mouth are free-spreading, reflexed, and fringed with hairs.
+Fruits are follicles with tubercles.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).